Regional Development

 Following a summit with the Cabinet and Premier of the then WCG held on 16 October 2006 (view the report on CHEC – Provincial Government Summit 2006), a Memorandum of Understanding (MOU) was signed.
 Its key objectives are to:

-- develop a three-year plan to address the mutually agreed strategic initiatives; and
+- Develop a three-year plan to address the mutually agreed strategic initiatives

 Members of the WCG joined CHEC representatives on the Barcelona leg of a study tour to the North-West and North-east of England and Barcelona in 2009.
 The tour enabled the group to study best practice with regard to higher education partnerships with government, business and civil society (Report to the CHEC Board: Preliminary visit to Barcelona, 2009).